CRALJA/laughing-dollop/README.md

 A project written in Python to predict the next city Uber should work in.
 We limited our search initially to the UK and then to cities in England, excluding London, based on the data that we could find.
 We excluded London because it is not comparable to any other city - by size or population.
 We felt that the reasons why Uber is so successful in London would not be transferrable to other UK cities.
 Also, the private hire licenced for Uber was revoked in London as of September 2017.
 They are currently appealing this decision and so this was another reason why we decided to excluded London from our analysis at this point.

+We used MongoDB, Microsoft SQL, Pycharm, Notepad++, Atom, Command Prompt, Tableau, Jupyter, Microsoft Excel, Google Chrome, SourceTree, ZenHub, GitHub and Lozza's knowledge to complete this project.
+We used agile methodology as well.

 ##########################################################
 Research:
 ##########################################################